-Lab : Using Layouts, CSS and JavaScript in ASP.NET Core
+Lab: Using Layouts, CSS and JavaScript in ASP.NET Core

-- Applying a layout and link views to it

-- Using CSS

-- Using JavaScript

-- Using jQuery

-- Apply a consistent layout to ASP.NET Core MVC applications. - Add JavaScript code to your web application. - Use the jQuery library in your web application.
+- Applying a layout and link views to it - Using CSS - Using JavaScript - Using jQuery - After completing this module, students will be able to: - Apply a consistent layout to ASP.NET Core MVC applications. - Add JavaScript code to your web application. - Use the jQuery library in your web application.